PILIX123/adventofcode2022/README.md

 for some reason programming it in a OOP way makes sense to me... ok back at it we gonna try to make it work
+WOOOOO we almost there the rope is following the right path i just need to figure out how to count every square the tail moves